Sunday, 26 March 2017

 Simon left £10,322 (equivalent to about £3.8 million now6).
 Probate was granted to his widow Jane and his three sons.

 Shortly before Simon’s death, his eldest son Francis moved away from Dartford to set up a business in Southsea (near Portsmouth).
 His son Edwin died in 1911 so it was left to his youngest son William to run the business in Dartford.
 His mother took an active role - in 1921 (aged 82) she was supervising one of the departments4.
-Jane Phillips died in 1927 and in 1928 the business closed.
-William was a member of Dartford Council for 12 years and was Mayor of Dartford 1945-6.
+The 1921 census shows William (aged 46) and Jane (82), both partners in the drapery business, at 27 High Street, Dartford.
+Listed as a visitor was Jane's grandson Leslie George Phillips, 21, a drapery salesman.
+Also living at the address were five boarders (three of which worked at the drapery shop) and a domestic servant.

 If you have any additional information about Simon Francis Phillips or his family, please contact me.